 These empirical findings give rise to an emerging research topic: the \emph{periodicity} of information in natural language.
 Periodicity is a bold hypothesis that goes a step further than the simple ``fluctuation'' of information, which is supported by recent evidence: the spectral features of text surprisal are distinguishable from white noise \citep{xu2017spectral, yang2023face}; spectra of surprisal are useful in machine-generation detection \citep{xu-etal-2024-detecting, face2-emnlp-2025}; surprisal variation can be modeled by harmonic regression, which confirms periodic patterns across various linguistic structures \citep{tsipidi-etal-2025-harmonic}.

-However, there are still some key questions remaining open about this topic.
-First of all, how can we find \textbf{direct evidence for periodicity} of information in language?
+However, some key questions about this topic remain unanswered.
+First of all, how can we find \textbf{direct evidence of the periodicity} of information in language?
 The Fourier-analysis-based spectral methods proposed in \citet{yang2023face} and \citet{face2-emnlp-2025} provide useful insights, but can only serve as indirect evidence of periodicity, because the spectrum in frequency-domain was not transformed back to explicit periods in time-domain.
-On the other hand, the harmonic regression method proposed by \citet{tsipidi-etal-2025-harmonic}, provides a way to validate periodicity in information, given ``candidate'' periods selected from certain linguistic structures (e.g., sentences, paragraphs etc.).
-Therefore, it potentially filters out periods that could not be attributed to any pre-defined linguistic units; nor could it precisely tell whether a piece of text is periodic or not, due to its regression analysis nature.
-This leads to our second question: can we \textbf{detect periodicity at document level} with higher quality and more precisely?
+On the other hand, the harmonic regression method proposed by \citet{tsipidi-etal-2025-harmonic}, provides a way to validate periodicity in information, given ``candidate'' periods selected from certain linguistic structures (e.g., sentences, paragraphs, etc.).
+Therefore, it potentially filters out periods that cannot be attributed to any pre-defined linguistic units.
+And its reliance on regression analysis prevents it from determining if a text segment is truly periodic.
+This leads to our second question: can we \textbf{detect periodicity at the document level} more precisely and with higher quality?